-n the buy side, we have tended to add to existing positions.
-As regards disposals, we used the strong rebound to offload a proportion of the tech stocks we had acquired in September, particularly old favourites such as PeopleSoft, Agere, AMD, Sun Microsystems, Foundry and i2 Technologies.
-In some cases this selling was premature and at the close of December we were once again engaged in shorting tech names which in our view have little likelihood of meeting investors sales, let alone profit expectations.
-Nontech sales included Bouyges and Schneider in France and DSM in Holland.
+On the buy side, we have tended to add to existing positions.
+With regards to disposals, we used the strong rebound to offload a proportion of the tech stocks we had acquired in September, particularly old favourites such as PeopleSoft, Agere, AMD, Foundry and i2 Technologies.
+In some cases this selling was premature but in our view many tech companies have little likelihood of meeting investor's sales, let alone profit expectations.
+Non-tech sales included Bouyges and Schneider in France, DSM in Holland and HBOS in the UK.
 These are economic sensitive companies that were sold following unusually strong price performances in the last few months.
-In their place we bought Freeport McMoran and started to acquire Inco.
+In their place we have been buying companies such as Hagemeyer (electrical equipment wholesaling) and Euronext (combined stock exchanges of Paris, Amsterdam and Brussels).
+Further, we acquired Freeport McMoran and started to acquire Inco.
 These two mining companies are world leaders in terms of their mineral resources, respectively copper and nickel, which ensures that they operate at the bottom of the cost curve.

 Pension reforms in Italy will benefit the entrenched asset managers like the Generali Group, including its life insurance subsidiary Alleanza.
-The government is trying to augment the present, and unsustainable, pay-as-you-go arrangement with a compulsory income-based levy to build a fully funded pension pool similar to that seen in Australia.
-With its dominant position in the Italian life insurance market, and being number two in Germany, we can see how this group can maintain its historic mid-teens growth rate.
-This is not fully reflected in the share price because of a history of faltering reform and a loss of confidence among private Italian investors which we believe will only be temporary.
+The government is trying to augment the present, and unsustainable, payas-you-go arrangement with a compulsory incomebased levy to build a fully funded pension pool similar to that seen in Australia.
+With its dominant position in the Italian life insurance market, and being number